bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 # 8
 ^1^ but Jesus went to the Mount of Olives.

 ^2^ Now very early in the morning, he came again into the temple, and all the people came to him.
 He sat down and taught them. ^3^ The scribes and the Pharisees brought a woman taken in adultery.
-Having set her in the middle, ^4^ they told him, “Teacher, we found this woman in adultery, in the very act. ^5^ Now in our law, Moses commanded us to stone such women.^*^ What then do you say about her?” ^6^ They said this testing him, that they might have something to accuse him of.
+Having set her in the middle, ^4^ they told him, “Teacher, we found this woman in adultery, in the very act. ^5^ Now in our law, Moses commanded us to stone such women.^^ What then do you say about her?” ^6^ They said this testing him, that they might have something to accuse him of.
 ^[8:5 Leviticus 20:10; Deuteronomy 22:22]

 But Jesus stooped down and wrote on the ground with his finger. ^7^ But when they continued asking him, he looked up and said to them, “He who is without sin amongst you, let him throw the first stone at her.” ^8^ Again he stooped down and wrote on the ground with his finger.